apaz-cli/daisho/README.md

 | Vala   | Compilation model, interop |

-## Stilts is:
+## Daisho is:
 * C, with modern high level language features
 * Fast to execute (like C), but also fast to write (unlike C)
-* Easy to use, mixing C, Python, and Stilts in the same file.
+* Easy to use, mixing C, Python, and Daisho in the same file.
 * Focused on tooling and user experience
 * A passion project

-## Stilts is not:
+## Daisho is not:
 * Memory safe
   * Just like the C that it's based on and compiles to.
   * In practice, you should be fine.
 A memory debugger is included to help you find leaks and double frees.